 Use a personal photo for your profile picture, not a logo.
 Viewers want to connect and interact with you personally, and many find a picture more personable.

-Get Familiar with Your Broadcasting Software (OBS, SLOBS, XSplit)
+4. Get Familiar with Your Streaming Software (OBS, Streamlabs, XSplit)

 Regardless if you have chosen a free-to-use program or have paid for a professional broadcasting software, spend time familiarizing yourself with it before you ever start streaming.